Art Terms and Definitions — T

 French for “fool the eye.”
 A two-dimensional representation that is so naturalistic that it looks actual or real (three-dimensional.)
 This form of painting was first used by the Romans thousands of years ago in frescoes and murals.

-A measurable distance on a surface that shows height and width but lacks any illusion of thickness or depth.
+A measurable distance on a flat surface such as a canvas or paper.
+2D space shows height and width but lacks any illusion of thickness or depth.
+It can consist of straight or curved lines or both.

 Typography

 The study and process of typefaces; how to select, size, arrange, and use them in general.
-In modern termTypographyphy includes computer display and output.
-Traditionally, typography was the use of metal types with raised letterforms that were inked and then pressed onto paper.
+In modern terms, typography includes computer display and output.
+Historically, typography entailed arranging metal types with raised characters, which would be inked and then pressed onto paper to leave an imprint.

 Contributing to The Art Dictionary